Software Testing | Load Testing

-Load Testing is a type of Performance Testing which determines the performance of a system, software product or software application under real life based load conditions.
-Basically load testing determines the behavior of the application when multiple users use it at the same time.
+Load Testing is a type of Performance Testing that determines the performance of a system, software product, or software application under real-life based load conditions.
+Basically, load testing determines the behavior of the application when multiple users use it at the same time.
 It is the response of the system measured under varying load conditions.
 The load testing is carried out for normal and extreme load conditions.

 - To maximize the operating capacity of a software application.

 - To determine whether the latest infrastructure is capable to run the software application or not.

 - To determine the sustainability of application with respect to extreme user load.